cowprotocol/cow-sdk/packages/app-data/README.md

 - Don't forget to use the right version of the schema in your test: <https://github.com/cowprotocol/app-data/pull/44/files#diff-e755a2ecce42f09829d5c7dc1de8853d1d00ef56eaadc2709601c87b9be8ddfbR11>

 6. Create the PR and document it together with the motivation for the changes

+> **Note:** The examples above point to the legacy app-data repository before the adapter system was introduced.
+For new implementations, please use the current repository with proper adapter initialization as shown in the usage examples above.